4 Articles for 'SKT'

 All in all, there's no wonder SKT is among very few carriers in the world that know how to think ahead and make the right moves.
 In that sense, the future of wireless carriers is here, and it's called SK Telecom.

 Only that the future of wireless carriers itself, at least for now, doesn't look terribly bright...
-Rumors like this doesn't help so much either.
+Rumors like doesn't help so much either.

 It's not the first time Sprint Nextel was involved in an acquisition rumor - earlier this year, there were speculations that Korea's SK Telecom might be acquiring Sprint Nextel.
 But SKT denied the acquisition rumor and has not made any such move yet.
 Instead, the Korean giant invested yet another $270M in Helio in September.